JATEPHP/JATE/CONTRIBUTING.md

 # GUIDE LINES
-There are restrictions to what you can touch.
-Only thing you try to follow the style of programming.
+There are no restrictions to what you can touch.
+Only try to follow the style of programming.